SoleilUmwiza92/SoleilUmwiza92/README.md

 ### Group Projects

-1. **Application to track the location of the employees**: We were assigned to build an application that can help the company to track the location of their employee, enabling them to determine whether the employees are at the office or working remotely.
+**1. Application to track the location of the employees**: We were assigned to build an application that can help the company to track the location of their employee, enabling them to determine whether the employees are at the office or working remotely.